pointfeev/CreamInstaller/README.md

 1. Click [here](https://github.com/pointfeev/CreamInstaller/releases/latest/download/CreamInstaller.zip) to download the latest release from [GitHub](https://github.com/pointfeev/CreamInstaller).
 2. Extract the executable from the ZIP file to anywhere on your computer you want. *It's completely self-contained.*

-If the program doesn't seem to launch, try downloading and installing [.NET Desktop Runtime 7.0.12](https://download.visualstudio.microsoft.com/download/pr/f9ea536d-8e1f-4247-88b8-e79e33fa0873/c06e39f73a3bb1ec8833bb1cde98fce3/windowsdesktop-runtime-7.0.12-win-x64.exe).
+If the program doesn't seem to launch, try downloading and installing [.NET Desktop Runtime 7.0.12](https://download.visualstudio.microsoft.com/download/pr/f9ea536d-8e1f-4247-88b8-e79e33fa0873/c06e39f73a3bb1ec8833bb1cde98fce3/windowsdesktop-runtime-7.0.12-win-x64.exe) and restarting your computer.
 Note that the program currently only supports Windows 8+ 64-bit machines, as .NET 7+ no longer support Windows 7.

 ---
 #### Usage: